-“Spliff” was initially popular on Europe’s Iberian Peninsula.
-Recently the term has evolved to reference any high quality or well-rolled marijuana joint.
+If a joint has both tobacco and marijuana in it, it is called a “spliff.”
 At the tip of a joint may be what’s called a “roach.”
 The term originated in England where joints are rolled with tobacco to facilitate the burn.
-Tobacco leaks tar, which can seep out and burn the smoker’s fingers and mouth.
-Thus, roaches were small pieces of cardboard, rolled and placed into the mouthpiece of the joint.
-In the US these adaptations are referred to as filters.
-You might hear the term “roach clip” which describes the metal holder that pinches a joint when it is close to being fully burned out – doing so protects the smoker’s fingers.
+Tobacco leaks tar.
+Hence, roaches were small pieces of cardboard, rolled and placed into the mouthpiece of the joint.
+These adaptations are referred to as filters.
+You might hear the term roach clip which describes the metal holder that pinches a joint.

-Regardless of the names used to describe marijuana, it is currently illegal in all US states aside from the registered, licensed medical marijuana farmers in California.
-Be wary if you hear the aforementioned jargon exchanged among your teen and his or her friends.
-This could indicate that your teen is smoking pot, which is considered a “gateway” toward other more dangerous drugs.
+Be wary if you hear the jargon exchanged among your teen and their friends.
+This could indicate that your teen is smoking pot, which is considered a gateway toward other more dangerous drugs.
 In conclusion, if you have further questions or need support, we are here to help.